amandaclare/lyndon-factors/README.md

 The code here is a prototype implementation of the algorithm, not yet optimised for efficiency.

-Makes use of David Eppstein's implementation of Lyndon factorisation https://www.ics.uci.edu/~eppstein/PADS/Lyndon.py
+Makes use of David Eppstein's implementation of Lyndon factorisation https://www.ics.uci.edu/~eppstein/PADS/Lyndon.py and https://www.ics.uci.edu/~eppstein/PADS/Eratosthenes.py